Convert Field Operator

 Configure the Data Workflow Component

-Next, let's set up your Data Workflow.
-You'll use an Input operator to bring in your data.
-Then, you'll use a Convert Field operator with the Cast To field set to Number.
-You'll also include 2 Console operators so you can see what your data looks like before and after the conversion.
+Next, configure a Data Workflow component to convert the accountValue column into a number data type.
+First, use an Input operator to bring in the data.
+Then, use a Convert Field operator with the Cast To field set to Number.
+Later you'll include two Console operators so you can view what your data looks like before and after the conversion.

 Configure the Input Operator